jrs-innovation-center/mysql-query-exam/readme.md

 | 1021   |            1 |

 8) List the average ticket cost for coach by airline and route.
+Order by AverageCost in descending order.

 - Points: 10